Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Asset import from storage.
 Pull approved brand assets into Apaya from Google Drive, Dropbox, OneDrive, Box, S3, or a customer DAM based on the customer’s requirement.

-- Analytics export.
-Expose selected analytics data through tenant-scoped exports or endpoints for customer reporting workflows.
+- Analytics and report export.
+Expose selected analytics data through tenant-scoped exports or endpoints for customer reporting workflows, including PDF, CSV, and Markdown report formats.

 - Internal tool sync.
 Pull Apaya content into a customer’s internal marketing tool, CMS, or DAM.